Rayn322/Tag/README.md

 # Tag
-A Minecraft server plugin so you can play tag with your friends!
+A Minecraft server plugin that lets you play tag with your friends!

 ## Using the plugin
 -   /tag start - Starts the game of tag.
 Everyone will be warped to the chosen point and the game will begin after 5 seconds.
 The person who runs the command is it.